Browse by airline

 We have found another destination to Germany from Schiphol as well.

-You can fly to Berlin (BER) from Amsterdam (AMS) non-stop with KLM or easyJet.
+You can fly non-stop from Amsterdam (AMS) to Berlin (BER) with KLM or easyJet.
 The flight takes approximately 1 hour and 15 minutes.
-If you travel with a connecting flight instead, for example via Copenhagen, the total flight time will be 3 hours and 35 minutes.
+If you travel with a connecting flight instead, for example via Luxembourg, the total flight time will be 3 hours and 30 minutes.

-The flight time between Schiphol, AMS and Berlin Brandenburg Airport, BER, is 1 hour and 15 minutes.
-The distance is 496 miles (or 798 kilometers).
+The flight time between Schiphol (AMS) and Berlin Brandenburg Airport (BER) is approximately 1 hour and 15 minutes.
+The distance between the two airports is 496 miles (or 798 kilometers).

 Yes, you can fly non-stop to BER from AMS with KLM or easyJet.